happyculteur/maps/CONTRIBUTING.md

 ## Setting up your development environment

-If you haven’t set up your environment, just clone the repo and `npm -i`.
+If you haven’t set up your environment, just clone the repo and install the dependencies with `npm install`.
 All scripts are sat up in the `package.json`.

 ## Community Expectations and Roles